stephengold/jme3-utilities/README.md

 ### Conventions

 All package names in this project begin with "jme3utilities".
-The source files are in JDK 7 format.
+The source code is compatible with JDK 7.

 ### History